particledatagroup/hep-resources/README.md

     The Lab offers pupils the opportunity to approach the fascinating world of Physics and Science in general through stages, summer schools and training camps.
 It makes young researchers’ skills and competences available to people both in public events, such as the Open Day and the European Researchers’ Night, and in guided tours to visit the underground experimental halls.

 * [Lawrence Berkeley National Laboratory (LBNL) Workforce Development and Education](https://education.lbl.gov/):
-    Working with our partners both within and outside Berkeley Lab, LBNL promotes equal access to scientific and technical careers for students from all backgrounds, supports STEM teachers, and build sscientific literacy through innovative education programs.
+    Working with our partners both within and outside Berkeley Lab, LBNL promotes equal access to scientific and technical careers for students from all backgrounds, supports STEM teachers, and build scientific literacy through innovative education programs.
 The lab also supports educational outreach efforts from Berkeley Lab’s divisions by providing program development assistance, materials, funding, volunteers, project management, marketing, and administrative support.

 * [Sanford Underground Research Facility Education and Outreach](https://sanfordlab.org/educators):
     Leveraging research being conducted underground at Sanford Lab, staff provide training, teaching tools and materials for teachers so they can inspire and challenge students.